 #1 Have an opportunity for personal development and to be supported towards realizing their full potential.

-#2 Self determination: To make decisions about issues that affect their life, their services, and to experience a life with autonomy and control.
+#2 Self determination: To make decisions about issues affecting their life and services and to experience a life with autonomy and control.

 #3 Develop healthy, sustainable, non-paid relationships.